- All 2021 Academic Scholarships for 2023 will be held online

 - As part of the online registration process, each applicant will be required to respond to questions which may cover:

 - Her/his academic, sporting, co-curricular activities, and areas of ability and excellence.

-- Any family connection, past or present, with St Margaret’s and Berwick Grammar School.
+- Any family connection, past or present, with St Margaret’s Berwick Grammar.

 - ALL candidates (external and internal) applying for the Academic Scholarship must sit the examination advertised date.
 Unfortunately, no alternative arrangements can be made.

 - A written report from the testing agency will provide parents with an analysis of their child’s examination performance.
 This should be received by no later than Wednesday 31 March 2022.

 Online Scholarships Technical Requirements

 To participate in these scholarships from home you will need access to the following equipment.

 Note: iPads or other tablet devices are not supported.

 - macOs 15 Catalina